ProjectBorealis/PBSync/README.md

 To generate a binary file from python source code, just run `build.bat` script.
 If generation was successful, the binary file will be put inside `dist` folder.
 To start using, generated executable should be put into root folder of the Unreal Engine project.

+You must use Python 3.7, as [Python 3.8 is not yet supported by PyInstaller](https://github.com/pyinstaller/pyinstaller/issues/4311).

 ## Available Commands

 List of available commands can be printed to console by passing `--help` to generated executable.